-The Human Rights Centre of the University for Peace (established by the UN General Assembly) has for the last five years been offering its flagship Professional Development Diploma in Sustainable Development and Human Rights, courses for which can be taken entirely online.
-As the name suggests, this programme focuses on the human rights dimensions of sustainable development, with a major thrust on the implementation of the Sustainable Development Goals through human rights based approaches (HRBA).
-This Diploma, aimed at professionals seeking training for career development, can be obtained upon successful completion of five of the six online courses offered in the programme.
-Enrollments are open on a rolling basis and participants can join the programme at the beginning of any of the following six courses:
+The Human Rights Centre of the United Nations mandated University for Peace is offering its successful Professional Development Diploma in Human Rights and Forced Displacement, courses for which can be taken entirely online.
+This Diploma, aimed at professionals seeking training for career development, can be obtained upon successful completion of the following five online courses offered in the programme.
+Enrollments are open on a rolling basis and participants can join the programme at the beginning of any of the following five courses:

-Each of these courses is also offered as a stand-alone certificate course, but participants can now obtain a professional development diploma by taking five of the aforementioned six courses which fall within the overarching theme of sustainable development and human rights.
-The diploma is designed in a way that participants develop incremental expertise in the different limbs of sustainable development and its linkages with human rights.
+Each of these courses is also offered as a stand-alone certificate course, but participants can now obtain a diploma by taking all the five courses which fall within the overarching theme of forced displacement.
+The diploma is designed in a way that participants develop incremental expertise in the different limbs of forced displacement and its linkages with human rights.

 The curriculum for the diploma programme has been designed by a committee of global experts led by Dr. Mihir Kanade, Director of the UPEACE Human Rights Centre.
+Dr. Kanade’s academic and policy work over the years has focused on the complex linkages between globalization and human rights, including the interface with forced migration.
+In leading the design of the overall programme curriculum, Dr. Kanade brings with him over a decade of teaching and training experience on protection of forcibly displaced persons, in particular, refugees and stateless persons, as well as his work on sustainable development.
 Dr. Kanade currently serves as an independent expert of the United Nations Human Rights Council in the Expert Mechanism on the Right to Development.
 He also chairs the drafting group of international experts appointed by the Office of the UN High Commissioner for Human Rights (OHCHR) for preparing a legally binding instrument on the right to development.
-Dr. Kanade co-leads an e-learning project in partnership with the OHCHR and UNU-IIGH for training UN staff and diplomats of permanent missions of States on operationalizing the Right to Development in Implementation of the SDGs.
-He also serves on the International Advisory Board of the International Bar Association on the topic of Business and Human Rights.
-This diploma programme on Sustainable Development and Human Rights builds on the work and vision of Dr. Kanade.
-Other members of the committee of experts who have played an instrumental role in helping design specific modules within the programme include Dr. Cosmin Corendea (Romania), Dr. Geeta Sekhon (India), Dr. Gal Harmat (Israel) and Dr. Juan Carlos Sainz-Borgo (Venezuela).
+This diploma programme on Human Rights and Forced Displacement builds on the transdisciplinary work and vision of Dr. Kanade to seek an understanding of forced displacement in relation with broader efforts at realizing sustainable development on the planet and the right to development of those forcibly displaced.
+Other members of the committee of experts who have played an instrumental role in helping design specific modules within the programme include Dr. Juan M. Amaya Castro (Colombia and the Netherlands), Dr. Jan Hessbrugge (Germany), Dr. Geeta Sekhon (India), and Dr. Juan Carlos Sainz-Borgo (Venezuela).

-The course is intended for staff members of (inter)governmental and civil society organizations working in the interface between development and human rights work, including in the fields of rights protection, development aid, social responsibility, trade and investment, environment protection, indigeneity, gender, child rights etc. The course is also intended for staff members of (international) development agencies, academics and others interested in the aforesaid areas.
+The course is intended for staff members of (inter)governmental and civil society organizations involved in forced displacement and human rights issues, including human trafficking and smuggling, protection of refugees and stateless persons, immigration, protection of internally displaced persons etc. The course is also intended for staff members of (international) development agencies, academics and others interested in the aforesaid areas.
 (Post)Graduate students with specific research interests in these areas are also encouraged to apply.
 Candidates should have a good written command of English and have high competence and comfort with computer and Internet use.